gnosischain/documentation/docs/specs/bridges/xdai/README.md

 | Max per day             | Updated to 10,000,000 per day in either direction with [governance decision](https://forum.poa.network/t/increase-daily-limit-for-xdai-withdrawals-from-the-xdai-to-the-mainnet/3823).
 Day resets at 00:00 UTC.                      |
 | FAQs                    | [https://www.xdaichain.com/about-xdai/faqs/bridges-xdai-bridge-and-omnibridge](https://www.xdaichain.com/about-xdai/faqs/bridges-xdai-bridge-and-omnibridge)                                                                         |

 The Gnosis Chain uses the ERC20 to Native TokenBridge functionality to provide fast, inexpensive and stable transactions.
-This bridge allows users to transform DAI (an ERC20 stable token) on the mainnet into xDAI on a compatible chain. xDAI tokens can then be sent quickly and with minimal cost on the xDAI network.
+This bridge allows users to transform DAI (an ERC20 stable token) on the mainnet into xDAI on a compatible chain. xDAI tokens can then be sent quickly and with minimal cost on the Gnosis Chain.
 The Gnosis Chain has been a breakout success in the Ethereum community, providing an easy way for vendors to accept a stable cryptocurrency.

 ![](/img/specs/bridges/xdai-bridge.png)